-If you’ve ever opened up the inside cover of your TellerScan TS240 or CheXpress CX30 scanner, you may have noticed a shallow groove cut in the plastic camera housing.
+If you’ve ever opened up the inside cover of your TellerScan TS240 or CheXpress CX30 scanner, you may have noticed a shallow groove cut in the plastic image sensor housing.
 What is this groove, and what is it for?

 But while an Inkjet endorser is useful, it creates one big problem: Wet ink in the document track.
-When you print an endorsement on the back of a check, you naturally also want to capture that endorsement in the scanned image – so it’s mandatory that the printing happens before the document reaches the camera.
+When you print an endorsement on the back of a check, you naturally also want that endorsement to be in the scanned image – so it’s mandatory that the printing happens before the document reaches the image sensor.

-There’s nowhere near enough time for the ink to dry before it reaches the camera assembly – only a few hundredths of a second – which led to two related problems in our prototype models.
-First, since the checks tend to rub against the plastic camera housing as they pass, the ink would smear and often become unreadable.
-Worse, the next check would smear that ink around and add its own, until eventually there was a fat black streak across the camera glass.
-The checks generally are not supposed to come in direct contact with the camera glass, but in practice the occasional document does brush against it, and without the groove even one would be too many.
+There’s nowhere near enough time for the ink to dry before it reaches the capture assembly – only a few hundredths of a second – which led to two related problems in our prototype models.
+First, since the checks tend to rub against the plastic housing as they pass, the ink would often smear.
+Worse, the next check would smear that ink around and add its own — until eventually, there was enough ink accumulated that the checks would drag it across the image sensor glass, making a fat black streak.
+The checks generally are not supposed to come in direct contact with the glass, but in practice the occasional document does brush against it.

-So the groove was our answer to that; you’ll notice that it’s positioned at precisely the same height as the Inkjet printer.
-As checks pass through, the fresh ink doesn’t make contact with the plastic housing, it has slightly more time to dry, and all is well.
-(There’s no need for a groove on the other side, as the Inkjet only prints on the back of the check.)
+So, the groove was our answer to that.
+You’ll notice that it’s positioned at precisely the same height as the Inkjet printer.
+As checks pass through, the fresh ink doesn’t make contact with the plastic housing, it has slightly more time to dry, and it’s generally enough to keep the glass from becoming smeared with ink.
+(There’s no need for a groove on both sides, as the Inkjet only prints on the back of the check.)